VIRTUES & VICES: Lost … and Found?

 With this background, I turn to the particular concern of this essay; namely, to show that this same thematic of the virtues and vices provides the moral scaffolding of the visual narratives of the age.

-Part 3: Virtues and Vices in the visual decoration of buildings and towns
+PART 3: Virtues and Vices in the visual decoration of buildings and towns

 I return to the question posed at the beginning: Can visual images be efficacious—perhaps even more efficacious than words—in drawing people towards the virtues and away from the vices?